SummaryRead the full fact sheet

 - Your baby may only take a spoonful at first, but this will increase with time and practice.

 - Continue to feed your baby breast milk or infant formula until they are at least 12 months.

 Babies grow quickly in their first year, so they need plenty of energy (kilojoules) and nutrients.

 Your child’s growth isn’t always steady and even, which means their appetite and hunger can be unpredictable.

-The amounts of foods eaten by your baby and their interest in food may be a little different from day to day.
+The amount of food eaten by your baby and their interest in food may vary from day to day.
 This is normal and shouldn’t cause any concerns if your baby is growing well.

-When your baby starts to need the nutrients that solid food can provide, there will be obvious signs they are ready to try solid foods.
+Babies show signs when they are ready to try solid foods.
 These include: